Budget Reduction Blueprint

 Community Engagement

 Jeffco encourages all stakeholders—students, families, staff and community members—to help shape future decisions.
-Schools are communicating directly with their communities to share information, updates, and opportunities to engage as they begin the school budgeting process.
+Schools are communicating directly with their communities to share information, updates, and opportunities to engage throughout their school budgeting process.

 Additional engagement opportunities at the district level include: